 The second of the Osaka 5 companies was founded in 1988 by Yoshiyuki Hayashi.
 Though Hayashi’s company Denime was actually started in Kobe and not Osaka, the company’s general proximity to the others resulted in a close association with the Osaka denim boom.
 Denime offered arguably the cleanest, most conventional interpretation of the vintage American jean, more closely resembling vintage Levi’s than many brands that would follow.

-In the mid-2000s, after the vintage repro movement had peaked, Hitoshi Tsujimoto – best known as the founder of The Real McCoy’s– purchased Denime through his retail chain Nylon.
+After the vintage repro movement peaked in the mid-2000s, Hitoshi Tsujimoto – best known as the founder of The Real McCoy’s– purchased Denime through his retail chain Nylon.
 Hayashi left and went on to found a new brand, Resolute, which embodies the classic quality of Denime’s jeans and continues Hayashi’s mission to make the perfect interpretation of the classic Levi’s 501.

-Recent releases indicate that Warehouse & Co. now holds a steak in Denime after the brand went super quiet for a few years, but confirmation is yet to be had.
+Recent releases indicate that Warehouse & Co. now holds a stake in Denime after the brand went super quiet for a few years.
+Jeans are now marketed as Denime by Warehouse & Co.
+These products have sold very well since returning to the denim market.

 Iconic Products